Carole Baskin addresses alleged exotic pet store attack in Huntsville - NewsBreak

 Since the alleged incident, 256Exotics made a post on their Facebook page with a video of the Serval.

-With rumors of the attack flying over social media, renowned big cat lover and advocate Carole Baskin reached out to News 19 offering her insight on the situation:Pittman Center VFD shares how lost truck in wildfire affects them
+With rumors of the attack flying over social media, renowned big cat lover and advocate Carole Baskin reached out to News 19 offering her insight on the situation:Huntsville Police search for person of interest after woman hit by car

 “The reason children and innocent bystanders continue to be injured by privately owned exotic cats is because the U.S. has a patchwork of laws that are ineffective,” said Baskin.
 “The Big Cat Public Safety Act , which is before the U.S. Congress right now would restrict public contact with big cats and phase out their possession, but Servals, like the ones who allegedly escaped 256Exotics in Sept.
 2021 and who apparently mauled a child last month, are not included in the federal bill.
 Alabama is one of only four states with no laws restricting such dangerous pets and that has to change.”